 Model answer – development required

 The proposed adjustment of increasing the diameter of the elevated pipe section could help to maintain the fluid pressure.
 According to Bernoulli’s equation, moving fluid consists of pressure energy, kinetic energy, and potential energy.
-When the pipe is raised the potential energy will increase, because of this, the pressure may decrease because the fluid must move to a higher level.
+When the pipe is raised, the potential energy will increase, and because of this, the pressure may decrease because the fluid must move to a higher level.
 By making the pipe wider, the fluid can flow more easily, and the pressure might be restored.

 Why does this answer indicate the learner needs further development?